 In order to validate a user’s implicit reactions to a simulation, it is highly advisable to use some sort of physiological measuring device.
 This can be measuring things such as heart rate, skin conductance, EEG, and a host of many other signals.
 One system that works seamlessly with the Vizard software is Acqknowledge and the BIOPAC physiological measuring devices.

-Eye tracking is growing in popularity in VR headsets, and can provide a lot of useful data of how a user is reacting to a simulation.
+Many VR headsets such as the Vive Focus Vision are now equipped with integrated eye tracking cameras and can provide a lot of useful data of how a user is reacting to a simulation.

 SightLab VR Pro

-For help with setting up an eye tracking experiment and collecting data on things such as objects of fixation, average view time, heatmaps and much more, Worldviz offers SightLab VR Pro, an extension to the software Vizard that allows you to create virtual reality eye tracking experiments with little or no code.
+For help with setting up an eye tracking experiment and collecting data on things such as objects of fixation, average view time, heatmaps and much more, WorldViz offers SightLab VR Pro, an extension to the software Vizard that allows you to create virtual reality eye tracking experiments with little or no code.
 Access visualization and playback tools in a single user or multi-user environment.
-Additionally SightLab VR Pro allows connection to various hardware devices, such as BIOPAC physiological measurement systems and more.
-Works for both single and multi-users.
+Additionally, SightLab VR Pro allows connection to various hardware devices, such as BIOPAC physiological measurement systems and more (in addition to XR headsets, screen-based eye trackers from Tobii and Eyelogic are supported as well).
+SightLab works for both single and multi-users.

 More information on SightLab VR Pro can be found here.

 Multi-user VR laboratory setups are essential for collaborative research and interactive experiences, allowing multiple participants to engage simultaneously in a shared virtual space.
 Key to this setup is robust network infrastructure for seamless interaction and real-time synchronization across different systems.
 Avatars, representing each participant, enhance presence and immersion, leveraging tools such as ReadyPlayerMe or Avaturn allows for the creation of customized avatars that can be used in your experiment.
-Collaborative tools and integrated communication methods facilitate interaction (such as interacting with objects and speech communication).
+Check out this section from the SightLab VR documentation for a complete guide to creating your own avatars.
+Collaborative tools and integrated communication methods facilitate interaction (such as interacting with objects and speech communication) between users allowing for seamless social collaboration and research of interactions in shared virtual environments.
+Users can also add AI powered intelligent agent avatars for even more advanced non-human interaction capabilities and experimental possibilities.

 Conclusion